antonioacsj/hush/README.md

 The work is made in a multithread/multiworker environment, to try maximize speed to generate or verify integrity of big volume of data.

-### ⚠️ If you know some way to do this task faster, please, help us!
+### ⚠️ If you know some other way to hash big amount of files/data in ordinary computers, please, let me know!

 ### How It Works